quality

 Jenkins and DevOps tools for continuous integration Read more »

-Data management and information models: digital twins
+Data management and information models: Digital twins

 Data management and information models are key elements in the modern digital landscape.
 The exponentially growing amount of data generated by companies and organisations requires efficient strategies for data management, storage and analysis.
 Information models act as structured representations of data and information that make it possible to capture and understand complex connections and relationships between different data elements.
 Data management involves the systematic organisation, storage and administration of data to ensure effective use.
 This

-Data management and information models: digital twins Read more »
+Data management and information models: Digital twins Read more »

 Relevant technologies and applications of BIM: an overview